la-boat-traffic/la-boat-traffic/README.md

 ### Model 1

-- Rolling Average baseline model had an RMSE of of 4.95 ships
+- Rolling Average baseline model had an RMSE of of 2.83 ships, exceeding weekly difference between minimum and maximum average bert occupancy

 ### Model 2

 - Holt's Linear Model was set at non-exponential smoothing and no dampening
-- RMSE was 5.64, not exceeding baseline
+- RMSE was 2.43, exceeding baseline

 ### Model 3